takeshape/penny/README.md

-4. Be sure to set the `NEXT_PUBLIC_DEFAULT_KLAVIYO_LIST_ID` to [the ID of your preferred Klaviyo newsletter](https://help.klaviyo.com/hc/en-us/articles/115005078647-Find-your-List-ID), either in a `.env` file or in your hosting provider's UI.
+4. Be sure to set the `NEXT_PUBLIC_DEFAULT_KLAVIYO_LIST_ID` to [the ID of your preferred Klaviyo newsletter](https://help.klaviyo.com/hc/en-us/articles/115005078647-Find-your-List-ID), either in a `.env` file or in your hosting provider.

 ![A screenshot of the Klaviyo service page](./readme-images/klaviyo/add-authentication-klaviyo.png)